MyScript/MyScriptJS/README.md

 * More than 200 mathematical symbols supported,
 * 59 supported languages.

+You can discover all the features on our Developer website for [Text](https://developer.myscript.com/text) and [Math](https://developer.myscript.com/math).

 ## Requirements

 1. Have [npm](https://www.npmjs.com/get-npm), [yarn](https://yarnpkg.com/en/docs/install#linux-tab) or [bower](https://bower.io/#install-bower) installed.